RedisLabs/redislabs-docs/content/rc/api/examples/audit-system-logs.md

          /rc/examples/audit-system-logs/
          /rc/api/examples/audit-system-logs.md
 ---
 Service logs collect and report actions performed on various entities in your Redis Enterprise Cloud subscription.
-These entities include the account itself, users, API Keys, subscriptions, databases, accounts, payment methods and more.
+These entities include the account itself, users, API Keys, subscriptions, databases, accounts, payment methods, and more.
 For each entity, various lifecycle events are logged in the system log.

 You can view the system service log in the Redis Cloud admin console by selecting **Service log** from the console menu.
 This displays recent service log entries for the current account.